bjohnso5/hue-hacking/README.md

 2. Find the IP address of your Hue wireless bridge.
 This can be gathered in a number of ways, including the meethue.com control panel, https://www.meethue.com/en-US/user/preferencessmartbridge, by clicking on the "Show me more" link.
 See [screenshot](http://imgur.com/yDhCp) for an example.

-3. Call the setIpAndApiKey function passing in the IP address and the API key value generated and registered with the hub.
+3. Call the setIpAndApiKey() function, passing in the IP address and the API key value generated and registered with the hub.

-5. __Optional:__ If you have more than 3 bulbs (the number included in the Hue starter kit), update the value of the ```` numberOfLamps ```` variable in hue.js to match your bulb count.
+5. __Optional:__ If you have more than 3 bulbs (the number included in the Hue starter kit), call the setNumberOfLamps() function, passing in the total number of lamps available, prior to using the lamp control functions.

 ## Included Files ##